KittyGiraudel/sass-guidelines/en/_rwd.md

 {% endhighlight %}
 </div>

 You might hear that this convention results in duplicated media queries in the CSS output.
 That is definitely true.
-Although, [tests have been made](http://sasscast.tumblr.com/post/38673939456/sass-and-media-queries) and the final word is that it doesn't matter once Gzip (or any equivalent) has done its thing:
+Although, [tests have been made](http://sasscast.tumblr.com/post/38673939456/sass-and-media-queries) and the final word is that it doesn’t matter once Gzip (or any equivalent) has done its thing:

 > … we hashed out whether there were performance implications of combining vs scattering Media Queries and came to the conclusion that the difference, while ugly, is minimal at worst, essentially non-existent at best.<br>
 > &mdash; [Sam Richards](https://twitter.com/snugug), regarding [Breakpoint](http://breakpoint-sass.com/)